AT2019cmw: A highly luminous, cooling featureless TDE candidate from the disruption of a high mass star in an early-type galaxy: Characteristics

 \subsection{Host Galaxy}

 $rizy$ PS1 photometry of AT2019cmw's host is listed in \citet{yao_tidal_2023}.
 The host galaxy is only marginally detected in the Pan-STARRS1 $g$ band image.
 To recover the magnitude in this band, forced aperture photometry at the host location was performed using a 2" radius, with a small aperture correction (measured using the r-band image) applied.
 From this, we find a $g$-band magnitude of $g = 22.57\pm0.29$ for AT2019cmw's host.
 Combined with the photometry from \citet{yao_tidal_2023}, this shows it to be a red galaxy.
+We show a PS1 $gri$ composite image of AT2019cmw's host in Figure~\ref{fig:HostRGB}.

+AT2019cmw's host SED was fit in the sample study from \citet{yao_tidal_2023}, in which they find it to be consistent with being a normal non-active galaxy.

 The lack of any detected variability in NEOWISE photometry at the source location from 1081.5 days prior to and 829.5 days post peak luminosity in rest-frame means that any IR-reflecting material that may exist out to $2\times{10^{18}}\,\mathrm{cm}$ from the event, such as a dusty AGN torus, was not significantly detected (using $d=ct$).
 AT2019cmw may begin to display rising IR emission in the future, as radiation from the event reaches more distant IR-reflecting material.
 This is not particularly constraining. \citet{jiang_infrared_2021}, for example, detected IR variability in 23 optically selected TDEs, however they were all at significantly lower redshift than AT2019cmw.